top of page

 Blackpool Pleasure Beach

-If you like traditional amusement park rides you should also check out the Derby Racer, the Alice Ride (a personal favourite), and the Ghost Train.
+If you like traditional amusement park rides you should also check out the Derby Racer, the Alice Ride, and the Ghost Train.
 I would recommend getting tickets to the Blackpool Pleasure Beach in the off-season if you can.
-We visited in September and didn’t have to wait in line for any of the rides!
+We visited in September and didn’t have to wait in line for any of the rides.
 The Pleasure Beach is the perfect historical attraction in Blackpool to visit with friends or family.

 Promenade

-Hopefully you have nice weather when you visit Blackpool, because a walk along the promenade is a great outdoor activity in Blackpool.
-It stretches for 1.6 miles and along the route you’ll be able to see Blackpool’s famous seafront, which as you head more out of the centre and away from the modern day attractions hasn’t changed much since the Victorian period.
-If you don’t fancy walking, you can also hop on one of the trams for a small fee which runs up to Fleetwood.
+Hopefully you have nice weather when you visit Blackpool, because a walk along the promenade is a great outdoor activity.
+It stretches for 1.6 miles and along the route you’ll be able to see Blackpool’s famous seafront.
+As you head out of the centre and away from the modern day attractions, you’ll see how little the waterfront has changed since the Victorian period.
+If you don’t fancy walking, you can also hop on one of the trams for a small fee which run up to Fleetwood.

 Have you been to this famous seaside resort before?
-I’d love to hear your thoughts on Blackpool in the comments section below!
-If you happen to be visiting Manchester or Liverpool and have a day to spare, Blackpool is one of the best options for a day trip!
-Don’t forget to follow my travels through my Instagram account as well - and keep in touch!
+I’d love to hear your thoughts on Blackpool in the comments section below.
+If you happen to be visiting Manchester or Liverpool and have a day to spare, Blackpool is one of the best options for a day trip.
+Don’t forget to follow my travels through my Instagram account and keep in touch!